-Please Note : All medical content on this blog can be found listed under various tags in the section titled ‘Medical Content’ in the sidebar on desktop computers, or by scrolling down through the footer on mobile devices.
+Please Note : All medical content on this blog can be found listed under various tags in the section titled ‘Medical Menu’ in the sidebar.

 From my own perspective as someone who has been completely failed by the medical community in South Australia for almost three decades and read countless journeys of such a similar nature to mine … Something has to change!

 Both in Australia and other Western Countries.

 Change that can only ever occur when silence is broken, as those of us who are broken find our voices.

 On the 13th of March 2018 it will be 28 years since I had my first significant car accident, at the age of 17, during 1990.

 Since that day I have experienced three more car accidents, 1995, 1996 and 2012.
 The most serious of the car accidents, during 1995, being a head on collision with loss of consciousness and numerous other injuries.

 Added to the car accidents came chronic illness with both pain and NON-pain symptoms, which has largely gone undiagnosed with the exception of a diagnosis of Ulcerative Colitis (Inflammatory Bowel Disease – IBD) during 1996.